csci-1301/csci-1301.github.io/labs/Variables/readme.md

 Now, implement it

-> read "implement it" as:  Create a new project and write in the `Main` method the code below to display on the screen the result of this computation, as computed by C#
+> (Read "implement it" as:  Create a new project and write in the `Main` method the code below to display on the screen the result of this computation, as computed by C#.)

 using the `float`, `double`, and `decimal` datatypes: